 To open the WinX menu, use the keyboard shortcut Windows + X. You can also right-click or press-and-hold the Start button.
-Then, click/tap on Settings or, if you used the shortcut, press N on your keyboard.
+Then, click/tap on Settings or press N on your keyboard.

 The Start Menu has been redesigned as well in Windows 11, but you can still open the Settings app from it.
 First, press the Windows key or click or tap the Start button.
 You can find the Windows 11 Settings shortcut pinned by default in the Start Menu.
 Click or tap on the familiar gear icon.

 If you can’t find the shortcut, don’t worry!
 This is not the only way to open Settings from the Start Menu.
 The chapter about pinning the Settings app to the taskbar can also help you get this shortcut back.

 First, open the Start Menu, as explained in the previous chapter.
 Then, click or tap on All apps from the top-right corner.

 Scroll down the list of installed apps until you reach the letter S. Then, click or tap on Settings.

 In Windows 11, you can personalize the Start Menu to show a Settings shortcut next to the power button.
 Click or tap on it to launch the app.